peterbaudains/practical-guide-to-data-science-projects/README.md

 *"Data Science for Public Good"*

-Data Science is increasingly being used to provide insights and make decisions in different domains.
+Data Science is increasingly used to provide insights and make decisions in different domains.
 Every project on this year's programme has the ability have a meaningful impact.

 It's well worth identifying the kinds of impact that might be made early on in the project.